LieberInstitute/Habenula_Pilot/raw-data/RNAscope_images/README.md

 redo of 20x multistitched umixed.nd2
 ```

-These RNAscope raw image files are available from the from the Globus endpoint `jhpce#habenulaPilotRNAscope`
+These RNAscope raw image files are available from the from the Globus endpoint (as they were too large for github) ['jhpce#habenulaPilotRNAscope'](https://research.libd.org/globus/jhpce_habenulaPilotRNAscope/index.html)

+These images were analyzed with HALO software (Indica labs), settings files & tabular output of the HALO analysis are available in `processed-data/14_RNAscope/HALO_data`.